GoogleCloudPlatform/automlops/README.md

 - Add docstrings, refactor and component code
 - Add unit tests to code
 - Use [terraform](https://github.com/GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/tree/main/terraform) for the creation of GS buckets, Artifact registries, assignment of IAM privileges, and creation of service accounts for running the pipeline.
-- LONG-TERM: Remove the need to know/use Kubeflow all together (i.e. import kfp need not be necessary)

 # Contributors: